-So many places in the world rely heavily on tourism as a key source of income and employment nowadays, as well as a way of showing off national and local heritage, plus perceived successes.
+Many places in the world rely heavily on tourism as a key source of income and employment.
+Unfortunately, tourism can also be a source of problems, especially if it is not managed well.

 This article lists the main advantages and disadvantages of tourism.